Topics in this article include:

 It is important to note that microwaved food has little to no nutrition in it at all, as the microwaving converts the food and drink into toxic compounds.
 This includes water, coffee, and of course, breast milk.

-In animal experiments, increased glutathione consumption increased longevity by about 40%.
+In animal experiments, increased glutathione production in the body increased longevity by about 40%.

 The more toxic the body is, however, the faster glutathione levels in the body are used up.

 NAC is the standard medically recommended protocol for the treatment of liver poisoning from the use of Tylenol.
-It is also recognized as an effective treatment for poisoning from immunizations.
+It is also recognized by many professionals as an effective treatment for poisoning from immunizations.

-The study associated the rapid and long term depletion of glutathione from Tylenol intake with increased aging and susceptibility to disease:
+The above study also associated the rapid and long term depletion of glutathione from Tylenol intake with increased aging and susceptibility to disease:

 One mechanism for how chemical toxins in the liver can result in liver failure was described in another study:

-Similar conclusions between toxins and glutathione depletion can be drawn regarding other pharmaceutical drug-based therapies (the vast majority of which are derived from toxic petroleum compounds), as well as other forms of toxic exposures from the home, work, diet, and environment.
+Similar conclusions between toxins and glutathione depletion can be drawn regarding other pharmaceutical drug-based therapies (the vast majority of which are derived from, or manufactured via toxic petroleum compounds, with NAC being no exception here), as well as other forms of toxic exposures from the home, work, diet, and environment.

 Therefore, if you have ever been exposed to the following you need to pay very close attention to consuming glutathione supportive foods on a daily basis: